OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:18

-For about forty years He endured their conduct in the wilderness.
+For about forty years, He cared for them in the wilderness.

 ## Acts 13:19